+Legal Process Outsourcing: Federal Rules of Civil Procedure and the role it plays with ESI and e-Discovery.
 We all see it.
-The world around us is changing, this includes the complex and ever-changing legal landscape.
+The world around us is changing.
+This includes the complex and ever-changing legal landscape.
 Modern technology facilitates mass processes influencing human life in every aspect at large.
 Legal processes that were once handled exclusively in-house can now be safely outsourced to trusted global services partners.
 Hard copies are replaced by soft copies like e-mail, electronically stored information and more.
 As an organic result of this, the concept of document and documentary evidences is changed, affecting Law & Judiciary as well.

 - FRCP Rule 45 provides for subpoenas commanding that designated documents including electronically stored information be provided upon request.

 - FRCP Rule 16 allows the court to establish rules around disclosure, privilege, methods and work product prior to commencing electronic discovery.
 Rule 26(f) requires all parties to agree on some form of protocol before discovery commences.

 - As per Rule 26(a)(1), except as exempted by Rule 26(a)(1)(E) a party must without awaiting a discovery request, provide all documents including ESI to support its claims or defenses.

 Companies involved in or in anticipation of litigation have an obligation to take all reasonable steps to preserve potentially relevant ESI.
 However, e-discovery process often can result in a delicate risk of unintentional disclosure of privileged or confidential information.
 Rules pertaining to this risk include:

 - FRCP Rule 26(b)(5) refers the scope of discovery.
 A Party may obtain discovery regarding any non-privileged matter that is relevant to any party’s claim or defense.